NxPKG/khulnasoft-docs/content/load-balancing/_partials/_load-balancer-create-api.md

   list: never
 ---

 For a full list of properties, refer to [Create Load Balancer](/api/operations/load-balancers-create-load-balancer).
-If you need help with API authentication, refer to [Cloudflare API documentation](/fundamentals/api/).
+If you need help with API authentication, refer to [Khulnasoft API documentation](/fundamentals/api/).

 {{<Aside type="note">}}